brycelelbach/cuda_graphs_benchmark/README.md

 It has been tested with the following host ISO C++ compilers:

+- GCC 8.1 Linux x86-64 native compiler.
-- GCC 8.1.
+- GCC 6.4 Linux x86-64 native compiler.
-- GCC 6.4.
+- GCC 5.5 Linux x86-64 native compiler.
-- GCC 5.5.
+- GCC 5.4 QNX aarch64le cross compiler.

-This codebase should work with the following compilers:
+This codebase should be portable to any of the following compilers, although it may not work out of the box:

 - GCC 5.0 and higher.
 - Clang 3.4 and higher.
 - PGI 8.6 and higher.
 - MSVC 2015 and higher.

-  - **NOTE:** This may not work out of the box.
+If you find you cannot build or run this software on your platform, please file an issue.

 ## Troubleshooting